ChangeWindows/Content/readme.md

 **Will you publish the whole website here one day?**
 That's not currently in the planning.
 We're thinking about doing so, through.
 Perhaps one day.

+**The "Newest build" information is out of date, can we update it here too?**
+Not at the moment.
+We might add it later on, but not now.

 **Can we add images?**
 We currently do not include images in our build files.
 Perhaps we should start to add these.
 Not in the planning for now, through.